-- (a) In no event will either party, or their agencies, officers, employees, or agents, be responsible or liable for the debts, acts or omissions of the other arising from this Compact. - (b) Neither WIS nor the Superintendent are creating, or intend to create, any rights in third parties which would result in any claims of any nature whatsoever against WIS or the State as a result of this Compact.
-Neither WIS nor the State has waived immunity from third party suits or claims of any kind against them, and nothing contained in this Compact shall be construed to effect a waiver, in whole or in part, of said immunity.

-- 8. Non-Assignment.
+- (a) In no event will either party, or their agencies, officers, employees, or agents, be responsible or liable for the debts, acts or omissions of the other arising from this Compact. - (b) Neither the School Board nor the Superintendent are creating, or intend to create, any rights in third parties which would result in any claims of any nature whatsoever against the Quileute Tribe, School Board, School, or the State as a result of this Compact.
+Neither the Quileute Tribe, School Board nor the State has waived immunity from third party suits or claims of any kind against them, and nothing contained in this Compact shall be construed to affect a waiver, in whole or in part, of said immunity. - 8.
+Non-Assignment.
 Neither party to this Compact shall assign or attempt to assign any rights, benefits, or obligations accruing to the party under this Compact unless the other party agrees in writing to any such assignment. - 9.
 FERPA.
 The parties recognize that they are both bound by the requirements of the Family Educational Rights and Privacy Act and its implementing regulations (20 U.S.C. § 1232g; 34 C.F.R.
 Part 99) ("FERPA"), and they will safeguard such information in accordance with the requirements of FERPA. - 10.
 Order of Precedence.
 The items listed below are incorporated by reference herein.
-In the event of an inconsistency in this contract, the inconsistency shall be resolved by giving precedence in the following order: - (a) Applicable Federal laws, regulations, and guidelines; - (b) Applicable Washington State laws, regulations, and guidelines; - (c) Terms and Conditions of the Compact; - (d) The Final Approved Application (hereby incorporated into the Compact as Appendix A); - (e) Any other provisions incorporated by reference or otherwise into the Compact.
+In the event of an inconsistency in this contract, the inconsistency shall be resolved by giving precedence in the following order: - (a) Applicable Federal and Washington State laws, regulations, and guidelines; - (b) Terms and Conditions of the Compact; - (c) The Final Approved Application (hereby incorporated into the Compact as Appendix A); - (d) Any other provisions incorporated by reference or otherwise into the Compact.